txjmp/bo/readme.md

 Table's CreateOrderBy method provides a means to access records in sorted order.
 It creates a slice containing the keys of the records in RecMap in order based on the values of particular fields in the records.
 A variable number of sortBy fields can be specified.
 By default, values are sorted in ascending order.
 To sort a specific field in descending order append ":d" to the field name.

-	Example: CreateOrderBy("severity_date", "severity", "date:d")
+	Example: CreateOrderBy("bySeverityDate", "severity", "date:d")

-Creates Table.OrderBy["severity_date"] containing keys sorted by flds severity and date.
+Creates Table.OrderBy["bySeverityDate"] containing keys sorted by flds severity and date.
 Records with the same severity are shown with most recent dates first.

 ##NOTE

-When a table is loaded, the key orderBy is automatically created.
-To access records in key order use Table.OrderBy["key"].
+When a table is loaded, the "byKey" orderBy is automatically created.
+To access records in key order use Table.OrderBy["byKey"].

 ##Table's Loop Method